aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 ### 2\.
 Create the DynamoDB table to store device information.

-Amazon DynamoDB stores the device provisioning info not only before but also after the registration process.
+Amazon DynamoDB stores the necessary device provisioning info before the registration process begins and after the registration process completes.
 In this implementation, following JSON schema is designed to store device information.
 You can extend the schema with your requirements and application logic.

 | Attribute Name | Type | Description |
 | ----------- | ----------- |----- |